One of the most prevalent trends I see today as health & nutrition coach, is the shift to eating a plant based diet.

 We made the shift to a plant based diet this year.
 It wasn’t something we planned, but as my husband and I were focused on improving our overall health & nutrition, it just seemed like a natural choice for us.

 It shocked a lot of our family & friends who are definitely not on the same page.
 You see, when I was growing up, our meals were meat focused.
 Vegetables were a side dish and often unappealing and forgettable.
 It wasn’t until I was in my 30’s and really ‘going outside my box’ with new recipes that I started cooking them differently and even thinking about vegetables in a different light.
 Instead of being a side act, they started taking center stage in my meals and I started getting good at making them pretty darn tasty.

 From a health & nutrition perspective, a plant based diet is incredibly healthy for our bodies.
 In fact, I have found that as a vegetarian I make better nutritional choices consistently, I get more nutrients & minerals than I did previously and I feel better.
 I still have tons of energy, get in great workouts (yes I strength train + kickboxing) and I know I am doing good things for both my body and the environment.
 As an avid animal lover who is concerned about the impact our way of life is having on our planet, this is one choice I can make which I hope will make a difference.

 For many people, they feel the same way.
-I see more and more people making the shift to vegetarianism – which is great – so I thought I would bust a few myths and give you the facts on a plant based diet so if you are new to the lifestyle or considering it, you have all the facts.
+I see more and more people making the shift to vegetarianism – which is great – so I thought I would bust a few myths and give you the facts on a plant based diet.
 It’s not for everyone and that’s okay.
 As part of my coaching practice, I love to help vegetarians & vegans successfully make sure their health and nutrition is on point.